gmullernh/aspnetcoreremoteshutdown/README.md

-# aspnetcoreremoteshutdown
+# ASP.NET Core Remote Control
-Application for remote shutdown basead on .net core ASP application.
+Application for remote control of a machine using .NET Core.

 ## About